-13 of this prospectus and the other information included or incorporated by reference in this agent warrants, and we do not expect a trading market to develop.
-We will not list the common warrants or the placement agent warrants on any securities exchange or other trading market.
-Without a trading market, the liquidity of the common warrants or placement agent warrants will be extremely limited.
+13 of this prospectus and the other information included or incorporated by reference in this warrants or the placement agent warrants, and we do not expect a trading market to develop.
+We will not list the common warrants, the pre-funded warrants or the placement agent warrants on any securities exchange or other trading market.
+Without a trading market, the liquidity of the common warrants, pre-funded warrants or the placement agent warrants will be extremely limited.

 Nasdaq Capital Market symbol: "OPGN."
-There is no established trading market for the common warrants or the placement
+There is no established trading market for the common warrants, the pre-funded